JakeStanger/ironbar/docs/modules/Cairo.md

 ### Script

-Every script must contain a function called `draw`.
+Every script must return a function or callable table with three parameters:
-This takes a three parameters:
 - Cairo context (required)
 - Width of the drawing area (can be omitted)
 - Height of the drawing area (can be omitted)